 Users of TiVo, the digital video recorder system that lets viewers pause and “rewind” live television broadcasts, apparently couldn’t get enough of the fashion fiasco, a spokesperson said.
 “The audience measurement guys have never seen anything like it, the reaction charts looked like an electrocardiogram,” making the moment the most re-watched ever during a broadcast.

-In 2001, a US appeals court upheld its earlier decision throwing out a $550,000 indecency fine against CBS Corp for the split-second exposure.
+Later a US appeals court upheld its earlier decision throwing out a $550,000 indecency fine against CBS Corp for the split-second exposure.

 The US Court of Appeals in Philadelphia ruled in 2008 that the fine should be voided because the US Federal Communications Commission’s policy on indecency in broadcasting was arbitrary.

 A few weeks after the event (and this could only happen in America), a woman filed a federal lawsuit seeking billions of dollars for herself and “all Americans who watched the halftime show” for their “outrage, anger, embarrassment and serious injury”.
 I’m not sure how far she got with that one.